Welcome to today's edition of the Rush 24-7 podcast.

 Did George W. Bush get a copy?

-Did um bin Laden get a copy?
+Did Bin Laden get a copy?

 I bet ABC forgot him, didn't get his input here.

-Did they send one to Amon Al Zawayhiri?
+Did they send one to Ayman al-Zawahiri?

 Did Gerald Ford get an advanced copy?

-Did uh Jimmy Carter get an advanced copy?
+Did Jimmy Carter get an advanced copy?

 Did the Reagan family get an advanced copy?

-What is it with you Clinton people.
+What is it with you Clinton people?

 The world revolves around you.

-See, the fact that they think they should have gotten an advanced copy means that they think that there is a right wing conspiracy inside of ABC to shaft them.
+See, the fact that they think they should have gotten an advanced copy means that they think that there is a right-wing conspiracy inside of ABC to shaft them.

 Just because I got a copy.